siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 6 - Disabling password authentication in SSH

+You’ll harden your SSH configuration by disabling root login and password authentication.
+This ensures only your SSH keys are accepted, dramatically improving your server’s security posture against password-guessing attacks.

 To prevent password-based logins completely and strengthen security, edit the SSH configuration file:

 ```